jfrog/project-examples/openshift-examples/springboot/README.md

 ## Assumptions ##

-1) You are the owner of or you have write privelges on a github repository or you have cloned a git repository locally and you can build and generate the target files yourself in your own branch.
+1) You have a project on OpenShift created or granted access to one where you can create applications.

+2) The BuildConfig.yaml  is using https://github.com/redhat-helloworld-msa/ola as an example for the Spring Boot application to be deployed to OpenShift.
+This will need to be replaced with the git repo of your spring boot applicatio.

-2) The BuildConfig.yaml uses a s2i image builder available in docker hub at docker.io/jorgemoralespou/s2i-java:latest.
+3) The BuildConfig.yaml uses a s2i image builder available in docker hub at docker.io/jorgemoralespou/s2i-java:latest.
 This s2i builder image can be used for both maven and gradle builds.
 There are many s2i java builder images that might be suitable for your project.
 You can also create your own image.

-3) In the spring-boot project root directory you have a Dockerfile that publsihes the fat jar to the docker repository.
-Please see an example here. https://github.com/redhat-helloworld-msa/ola.
-If not, s2i image needs to be able to push the built jar to docker repository

-4) You have a project on OpenShift created or granted access to one where you can create applications.

-5) In the commands in this README document and in the yaml files, please replace <RT_DECKER_REPO> with artifactory docker url.
+4) Please replace <RT_DOCKER_REPO> with artifactory docker repo

-## Follow the follwing steps to configure OpenShift to build, package and deploy SpringBoot application##
+## Follow the follwing steps to configure OpenShift to build, package and deploy SpringBoot application

 #### Step 1: Create OC Secrets